-For all you G-Body fans out there – our all new integrated clutch and brake pedal assembly will go on sale at the end of February.
+For all you G-Body fans out there – our all new integrated clutch and brake pedal assembly will go on sale the week of December 11th, 2017.
 What the heck took so long you ask?
 Well, here’s the story.

 To get to the punchline: Instead of crossing the finish line with a welded steel bracket, like our current B-Body pedal, we thought everyone would prefer it in billet aluminum, carved on a CNC mill.
 We know you’ll appreciate the increased precision.
 And of course form must follow function for critical parts like these, but don’t worry we’ve got form covered too.
 So, hang tight, we’re almost there and we know you’ll love the pedals.

 We’re teasing you with an in-progress shot of our pedal prototype on the CNC mill, but we can’t reveal full pictures just yet.
 To give you a sense of our style, at right you can see our CNC billet aluminum low-profile T56 Magnum shifter that we’ll be releasing soon.
 And yes, it’s even prettier in person.